sjbylo/poc-agent-based-installer/ocp-install-agent-based.md

 ### Apply the catalogSource & imageContentSourcePolicy yaml

-The generated yaml files are found under the `oc-mirror-workspace` dir which was generated by the "oc mirror" command above.
+The generated yaml files are found under the `oc-mirror-workspace` dir which was generated by the "oc mirror" command above in phase 1.

 Example:
 ```
 oc apply -f oc-mirror-workspace/results-1661347016
 ```

+After applying, the OperatorHub in the OCP Console should show some available Operators which are served from the internal mirror server.

 ## Appendix